'Of Saving Faith'

 I have been a confessional Christian for many years, and frankly I don't know what I would do without the historic confessions to lead and guide me as I experience and ponder just what it means to be a Christian and how should I now live as one.
 It seems to me many would be more wise, discerning, comforted and less tossed about by false teachers if they were to study and apply the historic Christian confessions and catechisms.

-A good online resource for reading the historic confessions is the Historic Church Documents page at CRTA (Center for Reformed Theology and Apologetics).
+A good online resource for reading the historic confessions is Historic Confessions | Reformed Theology and Apologetics (formerly known as CRTA)*.
 I've been using this website as a resource for most of my Christian life and suggest others do so, too.

 Praise the LORD for these precious resources He has preserved for all generations!